 South Gallery: Community Exhibitions

 The Albuquerque Museum is launching a community history and contemporary issues exhibit project that will launch in March 2016.
 It will explore the rich heritage of Albuquerque through the stories of the people and community groups that make up the city.
-For more information, or to suggest an idea or submit a proposal for an exhibit, please download the exhibition packet and/or contact: Deborah Slaney, Curator of History, Albuquerque Museum. [email protected] The first round of deadlines is 6/30/2015.
+For more information, or to suggest an idea or submit a proposal for an exhibit, please download the exhibition packet and/or contact: Deborah Slaney, Curator of History, Albuquerque Museum, [email protected]

 The Artistic Odyssey of Higinio V. Gonzales: A Tinsmith and Poet in Territorial New Mexico